cr27/Neurological-Mindfile/README.md

 # Mindfile
-Organizes Mindbytes into a Mindfile.
-The mindfile represents a digitized version of an individual's neurological identity using java GUI application that uses Multilayer Perceptron Neural Network for Image Recognition.
+Currently a file that is composed of 3 Mindbytes, the neurogenomic mindbyte, the personality mindbyte, and the neuroimaging mindbyte.
+The mindfile is supposed to represent a digitized version of an individual's neurological identity.

 ## References
 https://g.co/kgs/JfZxwM